GnikDroy/projections.nvim/README.md

             if pcall(require, "neo-tree") then vim.cmd [[Neotree action=close]] end
         end
     }
-})
+}
 ```

 **Will such a functionality be present in `projections`?** Hard to say.
 This is not an easy problem to solve reliably.
 Option 2 sounds reasonable, but everyone has different needs.

-And since the user knows better than `projections`, I am inclined to push this responsibility to the user as well.
+I am inclined to push this responsibility to the user.
+The provided hooks should be enough to solve basic problems.
-If enough people ask for this, I may provide support for common plugins via something like `projections.unstable`
+If the same problem is encountered many times, I may provide support for common plugins via something like `projections.unstable`

 ## ❓ Further queries